Common workflows

 Metadata in ArcGIS format can be viewed and edited in ArcGIS Pro.
 You don't need to upgrade or import metadata that is in ArcGIS format.
 ArcGIS Pro supports the same metadata styles as ArcCatalog and ArcMap.
 In ArcGIS Pro, the default metadata style is Item Description.

-Metadata for datasets and other items such as maps, layouts, and tools is displayed in the details panel of a catalog view.
+Metadata for datasets and other items such as maps, layouts, and tools is displayed in the details panel of a catalogue view.
 In ArcCatalog, you view metadata on the Description tab.
 ArcGIS Pro provides a similar experience on the Metadata tab.

 For more on navigation and feature identification workflows, please visit the Get Started page.